paleo-data/happy-hours/.github/ISSUE_TEMPLATE/plan-happy-hour.md

 ### The day of the scheduled Happy Hour
 - [ ] Launch Zoom at least 5 minutes prior to the scheduled meeting time so that you can confirm Zoom is working as expected
-- [ ] At the scheduled start time, welcome everyone and let them know the meeting will be recorded
+- [ ] At the scheduled start time, welcome everyone and let them know the meeting will be recorded and the recording will be made available for one year
-- [ ] _(Alex)_ Begin recording
+- [ ] Begin recording
-- [ ] Lead or otherwise facilitate the progress of the Happy Hour, including introducing speakers (if appropriate), sharing the link to the notes document, moderating conversation, and closing the meeting on time
+- [ ] Lead or otherwise facilitate the progress of the Happy Hour, including introducing speakers (if appropriate), sharing the link to the notes document, moderating conversation, and closing the meeting on time (typically at the :55 minute mark so that people have time to transition)
-- [ ] _(Alex)_ Cross check Happy Hour attendance between the shared notes self-reported attendance and Zoom; update the shared notes as needed
+- [ ] Cross check Happy Hour attendance between the shared notes self-reported attendance and Zoom; update the shared notes as needed
     - If necessary, after the meeting ends you can find the attendance report in your Zoom account online, go to _Reports > Usage_ then select the date of the Zoom meeting and look for a column called _Participants_

 ### After the scheduled Happy Hour
-- [ ] _(Alex)_ Make the recording available by downloading an MP4 file from Zoom and uploading it to the appropriate folder of the [PDWG Google Drive](https://drive.google.com/drive/folders/1UYyaRMMnQbgE_2FSiTdb4nLV8BAjyBz5?usp=sharing), e.g. 2024 Paleo Happy Hour Notes Recordings, using the naming convention of _YYYYMMDD_paleo-happy-hour_recording_, e.g. “20240111_paleo-happy-hour_recording”
+- [ ] Make the recording available by downloading an MP4 file from Zoom and uploading it to the appropriate folder of the [PDWG Google Drive](https://drive.google.com/drive/folders/1UYyaRMMnQbgE_2FSiTdb4nLV8BAjyBz5?usp=sharing), e.g. 2024 Paleo Happy Hour Notes Recordings, using the naming convention of _YYYYMMDD_paleo-happy-hour_recording_, e.g. “20240111_paleo-happy-hour_recording”
-- [ ] _(Alex)_ Update the topic on our [GitHub website here](https://github.com/paleo-data/paleo-data.github.io/blob/main/happy-hours.md) by adding a link to the recording and by moving the topic down into the relevant section, e.g. from “2024 – Upcoming” to “2024 – Past”
+- [ ] Update the topic on [our website here](https://github.com/paleo-data/paleo-data.github.io/blob/main/_data/pdwg-happy-hours.yml) by adding a link to the recording
-- [ ] _(Alex)_ On the shared notes Google Doc, change the _Sharing_ setting to “Anyone on the internet with the link can view” to better protect the document from unintentional editing in the future
+- [ ] On the shared notes Google Doc, change the _Sharing_ setting to “Anyone on the internet with the link can view” to better protect the document from unintentional editing in the future
-- [ ] _(Alex)_ Update attendance record in the [PDWG Happy Hour Participant Tracking](https://docs.google.com/spreadsheets/d/1eEasKXODqM58ECuKfQG8tMr_-Y136OJI3wVyVqRlW-Y/edit?usp=sharing) sheet
+- [ ] Update attendance record in the [PDWG Happy Hour Participant Tracking](https://docs.google.com/spreadsheets/d/1eEasKXODqM58ECuKfQG8tMr_-Y136OJI3wVyVqRlW-Y/edit?usp=sharing) sheet
 - [ ] Coordinate any followup from the Happy Hour as necessary, e.g. making progress on group action items, or thanking guest speakers
 - [ ] Close this issue